Job Scripts on Olivia

 Devel

 Devel jobs must specify --qos=devel.
-A devel job is like a normal job, except that it has restrictions on job length and size.
+A devel job is like a regular job, except that it has restrictions on job length and size.

 For instance: